eky2429/SamplePlatformer/README.md

-# Multipler Shooter Game
+# My Sample Platformer Game

-Losseon done from Udemy provided by Gale
+To be used for SIG Game Spring 2026